OmMTelrandhe/Figma-Webpage/README.md

 ## Static Webpage Design
-A static Webpage Design of Nike shoe brand.
+A static Webpage Design of Nike shoe brand Home Page.
 Build in Figma a designing platform